astronomer/airflow-guides/guides/airflow-openlineage.md

       port: 5435
     ```

-6. Run Airflow locally using `astrocloud dev start`.
+6. Run Airflow locally using `astro dev start`.
 7. Confirm Airflow is running by going to `http://localhost:8080`, and Marquez is running by going to `http://localhost:3000`.

 ### Generating and Viewing Lineage Data

-To show the lineage data that can result from Airflow DAG runs, we'll use an example of two DAGs that process data in Postgres.
+To show the lineage data that can result from Airflow DAG Runs, we'll use an example of two DAGs that process data in Postgres.
 To run this example in your own environment, you will first need to complete the following steps:

 1. Ensure you have a running Postgres database (separate from the Airflow and Marquez metastores).
 If you are working with the Astro CLI, you can create a database locally in the same container as the Airflow metastore using `psql`: